sailor1493/gpt-from-scratch/perplexity/README.md

 # Perplexity (PPL)
-Perplexity (PPL) evaluation using the pretrained model.
+Perplexity (PPL) evaluation using the pretrained models.

 ## Dataset (NIKL)
-We used 5 types of datasets from `National Institute of Korean Language (NIKL)' to measure perplexity.
+We used 5 types of datasets from `National Institute of Korean Language (NIKL)` to measure perplexity.

 | Source       | Dataset               |
 |--------------|-----------------------|